Harshit-Tiwari-29/AI-Hiring-Assistant-Chatbot/README.md

-# 🤖 TalentScout AI: The Intelligent Hiring Assistant
+#  TalentScout AI: The AI Hiring Assistant

 **TalentScout AI** is a sophisticated, multilingual chatbot designed to streamline the initial candidate screening process.
 Built with **Streamlit** and powered by the **Groq API** for high-speed language model inference, this AI assistant engages potential hires in natural conversations to collect essential information.
 It concludes by generating relevant technical questions based on their stated technology stack.